Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 ---

   ### Data Analysis
-  the images  and codes below show how data analysis was performed on the datasets using the above-mentioned tools.
+  The images  and codes below show how data analysis was performed on the datasets using the above-mentioned tools.

   ```SQL
   SELECT * FROM TABLE 1